06.03.2026

 - People want accurate notes with clear action items, reliable speaker identification, support for custom vocabulary, fast summaries, private capture that works offline, easy search across past meetings, and sharing that fits their workflow.

-- Jamie helps by recording locally without bots for privacy, working offline and syncing when you reconnect, generating structured summaries with time stamped action items, labeling speakers, letting you search and draft in the Ask AI chat assistant, offering support to over 100+ languages and more.
+- Jamie helps by recording locally without bots for privacy, generating structured summaries with time-stamped action items, labelling speakers, letting you search and draft in Ask AI, and supporting over 100+ languages.

 - For other real-time needs, tl;dv, Fireflies, and Fathom focus on video recording and quick clip sharing for easy playback, Otter.ai, Notta, and Colibri center on live transcription and searchable notes across many languages, Avoma, Read AI, and MeetGeek support sales workflows with CRM syncing and coaching analytics, and Krisp AI improves call quality with noise removal and basic notes.